qfwc258/circuidipity/content/posts/2017-07-10-compile-install-homedir.md

 ---
-title: "Compile and install programs in $HOME"
+title: "Compile and install programs in HOME"
 date: "2017-07-10"
 publishDate: "2017-07-10"
 tags: